 Perhaps it is only fitting that my quest to touch the soul of nature has led me to where I am today - away from the built up world, living surrounded by the wild, in the mountains of southern B.C. with my wonderful family.
 I feel truly blessed to live close to nature and live my life by it’s daily rhythms.
 In the 25 years I have lived on the land here I have encountered black bear, cougar, bobcat, coyote, deer, skunk, raccoon, weasel, otter, beaver, raven, hawk, osprey, eagle, owl, heron, kingfisher, brown bat, lizard, the rare pacific giant salamander, the endangered pacific water shrew and more birds and insects that I ever thought possible.
 As a boy growing up in suburbia I only dreamed of one day experiencing nature as I do on nearly a daily basis now.
 Even so, I try to never take it for granted.
 I only need to take a short drive down into the urban sprawl of the Fraser Valley to remind me of how lucky I am.

 One of my favourite spots on the land here is the beaver ponds - an area rich in life of all kinds.
 The ponds are full of trout, crayfish, salamanders, frogs and visited by otter, beaver, geese, ducks, heron, osprey, kingfisher as well as many other birds.
 I love to occasionally sit unseen behind cover and witness the comings and goings of all the wildlife.
-Over the years I have had to maintain the water level in these ponds and the extent to which they flood the property.
-If the beavers had their way the entire property would be underwater and the mosquito population would be unbearable.
+Over the years I have had to maintain the water level in these ponds and the extent to which they flood the land.
+If the beavers had their way the entire area would be underwater and the mosquito population would be unbearable.
 This interaction with the beavers has given me somewhat of a reputation with family and friends and has seen me endure a fair share of good natured ribbing and joking.
 I find all this interaction with Canada’s official animal - simply fascinating.

 Next week I will talk more about the beaver ponds here and some of the interesting experiences that I’ve had over the years.